Vault Festival 2017: Music, theatre, film, comedy, parties and more at London’s fringe festival

 For party animals, the Vaults will be hosting late-night revelry every weekend, including the Galactic Love Valentine’s Ball, Fat Tuesday (Mardi Gras), The Nudge’s Great Gatsby Party, as well as the festival’s opening and closing parties presented by Time Out London.

 Aside from the entertainment, there are plenty of opportunities for drinking and eating.
 The Balkano Kitchen will be serving dishes inspired by chef Martin H Shaw’s travels in Eastern Europe.
 There will be five bars across the three venues, with two themed bars presented in collaboration with Meantime beer and Campari.
 One of the more intriguing drinking spots will be The Neath, an immersive, subterranean members bar for the supernatural produced and curated by the team behind The Crystal Maze.

 - The Vaults Festival takes place from 25 January – 5 March 2017 at The Vaults, Leake Street, Waterloo, SE1 7NN and Network Theatre, 246a Lower Road, Waterloo, SE1 8SJ.
 Nearest station: Waterloo.
 Shows will also be on at Morley College, 61 Westminster Bridge Road, SE1 7HT.
 Nearest station: Lambeth North (open from mid-Feb).
 For more information and tickets, visit The Vault Festival website.

 For a guide to what else is on in March, click here.

-Posted on 23 January 2017, in Entertainment, Festivals, Film, London, Music, Nightlife, Theatre and tagged comedy, February 2017, Film, immersive, January 2017, london, music, Theatre, Vault Festival, Waterloo.
+Posted on 23 Jan 2017, in Entertainment, Festivals, Film, London, Music, Nightlife, Theatre and tagged comedy, February 2017, Film, immersive, January 2017, London, music, Theatre, Vault Festival, Waterloo.
 Bookmark the permalink.
 4 Comments.